Rockkley/logme/README.md

 Supports different outputs, including colored and formatted console messages

-INFO, WARNING, DEBUG, CRITICAL levels by default + feature to build custom log messages levels with custom design and format
+INFO, WARNING, DEBUG, CRITICAL levels by default + feature to build custom log message levels with a custom design and format